One of the LARGEST GLI volume installers in the Midwest.

 In reality, it is none of these.
 Instead, the most important decision is which swimming pool contractor you are going to hire to measure, install and stand behind the purchase of your new inground vinyl pool liner.
 If you hire someone who misses one measurement, you may spend the next seven years looking at wrinkles.
 If you let someone who is inexperienced install your pool liner, you may have wrinkles or a pool liner that will fail early on.
 If you buy from a website where you have to measure and send the order to them, you will have no advocate to make sure your warranty claim is treated fairly in the event there is a problem.
 It is your local swimming pool industry professional who lives and works in your community that will guarantee your satisfaction.
 Choose that swimming pool contractor wisely.
 Nothing else is more important.

-The experts at Liner Specialist install more liners each year than any other single company in the midwest and quite possibly the entire USA.
+The experts at Liner Specialist install more GLI liners each year than any other single company in the area.
 Our prices are very competitive and in most cases we have the lowest installed price.

 Don’t be fooled by manufacturer warranties that are 20 or 30 years as all manufacturers cover basically one thing.
 The seams!
 If the seams are going to fail they normally fail within the first season.
 If the liner fails anywhere but in a seam there is no manufacturer that will cover the replacement.
 That is why we only use manufacturers with a very low rate of defects.

 Considerations for choosing a pattern and thickness of your new vinyl liner

 Your pool’s placement and the amount of sunlight can determine whether you choose a darker or lighter color.
 Darker colors can absorb heat while lighter colors generally reflect it.
 Also, darker colors tend to look a little more murky in the shade, which is why some people decide to go with a light colored liner when their pools receive very little sunlight.